 A Little More About Me

 My name is Mark and I live about an hour north of Toronto, Ontario, Canada near the shores of Lake Simcoe.
 If you asked anyone that thinks they know me, family members include, what I do for a living, they would reply “something computer related”, which is a half-truth, the other half is that I am a urban planner.
 I have a degree in Environmental Resource Studies where I spent four years (ok, 4 1/2) with a academic interest in policy review and program development, however another large component of my studies included Information Systems, computer programming (Visual Basic, C/C++, and Cobol) and economics.
-Today I try to stretch my legs a little and constantly being schooled by my friends on life as a foodie, a passionate photographer (very rough around the edges, and humbled daily), slowly working towards building the courage to run my first 1/2 marathon, and always a dad.
+Today I try to stretch my legs a little and constantly being schooled by my friends on life as a foodie, a passionate photographer (very rough around the edges, and humbled daily), a runner who enjoys both the road and the trails competing in various 5K, 8K, 10K races, and the Scotiabank Toronto Waterfront 1/2 Marathon as well as an active participant in the 5-Peaks (Ontario) running series, and most importantly a dad to two incredible boys.

 Thank you for taking the time to visit my site.
 I hope you decided to favourite me, and always feel free to comment, criticize, or give kudos.
 To send me a personal message, please use the form below.